Skip to main content

 DataCheck for Mirror Configurations

-Upon creating a DataCheck destination configuration, if the system is a member of a mirror (see the “Mirroring” chapter of the High Availability Guide), you are given the option to configure DataCheck to check the mirrored data.
+Upon creating a DataCheck destination configuration, if the system is a member of a mirror (see Mirroring), you are given the option to configure DataCheck to check the mirrored data.
 If you choose this option, you need only select the mirror member to act as the DataCheck source, and the rest of the configuration is automatic.

 When a check begins, all mirrored databases are included in the check; you do not have to map databases individually.
 You can specify which globals are checked or exclude entire databases, as described in Specifying Globals and Subscript Ranges to Check.
 A mirror-based DataCheck configuration cannot be used to check nonmirrored databases, but a separate nonmirrored DataCheck configuration can be created for such purposes.